Llywelyn1282/the-dead-swan/README.md

 In future implementations I would like to:

-* Create a ticket booking system/allow users to boy tickets on the website.
-* Create an online shop selling merchandise.
-* Add a sign up link for a mailing list.
-* Add a blog documenting tour journey.
-* Add a live instagram or twitter feed.
-* Add an audio player with user controls to the gallery page.
+*

 ### Accessibility

 I have been mindful during coding to ensure that the website is as accessible friendly as possible.
 This has been achieved by:

 * Using semantic HTML.
-* Using descriptive alt attributes and titles for images and video on the site.
+* Using descriptive alt attributes and titles for images on the site.
 * Providing information for screen readers where there are icons used and no text.
 * Adding "current" to navigation for screen reader to inform of page being accessed.
 * Ensuring that there is a sufficient colour contrast throughout the site.